Ubigi vs Lotsotravel: How to Pick in 2026 (NTT Backing, Laptop eSIMs, and a Europe Pricing Trap)

+A bit of background before the walkthrough, because it explains most of Ubigi's strengths.
 Ubigi is not a startup.
-It is owned by Transatel, a French telecom company acquired in 2019 by NTT — Japan's largest telephone company and one of the ten largest telecoms on earth by revenue.
-That parentage matters in ways that are easy to underestimate: Ubigi's carrier relationships, especially in Japan, run deeper than most consumer eSIM providers can match, and their infrastructure is built to enterprise standards rather than growth-stage economics.
+It is owned by Transatel, a French telecom company acquired in 2019 by NTT, Japan's largest telephone company and one of the ten largest telecoms on earth by revenue.
+That parentage matters more than it looks.
+Ubigi's carrier relationships in Japan run deeper than most consumer eSIM providers can match, and their infrastructure is built to enterprise standards rather than growth-stage economics.
+The flip side shows up in pricing and support, which is where the decision branches.

 We are Lotsotravel and we have a structural conflict of interest in writing this.
-We have tried to compensate for it: Ubigi's pricing is linked to their own plan pages throughout, we identify the specific cases where Ubigi is the right pick, and we do not gloss over the one routing decision that regularly catches travelers off-guard.
+We have tried to compensate.
+Ubigi's pricing links to their own plan pages throughout, we name the specific cases where Ubigi is the right pick, and we do not gloss over the routing decisions that work in our favor.

 | Ubigi | Lotsotravel | |